“They will grow out of it.”

 Additionally, we should take into account what makes the most sense for your dog.
 If for months, they are allowed to jump on people, bark at the door or surf the counter tops, at what point do we say that's not okay and suddenly change the rules.
 The more we change expectations the more confused we make our dog.

 You got a puppy because you wanted to raise him to be the ideal companion for your lifestyle.
 A puppy to show the ropes to, to bond and grow with while you explore new adventures together.

 If this resonates with you and you are looking for guidance with your own young dog, we are here and happy to help!

 Post by Anneliese

-We are in Lagrangeville in the Hudson Valley of New York state.
+Our training space is located in the town of Carmel, in New York state.
 We serve the greater NYC / Tri-State Area!